bg-write/how-i-got-my-first-dev-job/README.md

 ## CODE (50 minutes)
 *Keep your GitHub green.*

 Every weekday, **Create 1 GitHub green square**.
-You can do this a few ways, including refactor your old deployed projects, create and work on new repos (public or private), and contribute to open source and make pull requests.
+You can do this a few ways, including refactor your old deployed projects you built in your Bootcamp, create and work on new repos (public or private), and contribute to open source and make pull requests.
 GitHub allows you to pin any six repos on your profile, so make sure that those six pinned repos are projects that you’re really proud of and can talk about during interviews.
 Every interview also involved me talking about an example of when I worked with other engineers on a project; if you can build at least one repo with another engineer or UX Designer, you'll be in good shape.
-Here’s one way to approach these six repos (thank you, Howie, for this tip):
+Here’s one way to approach these six repos (thank you, Howie, for these tips!):
 1. **A creative app that shows off the tech stack you wish to get paid to do**.
 For example, if you're applying for React jobs, build something in React that demonstrates your understanding of state, hooks, and all the things that you can do in React that you can’t do in vanilla JS.
 No matter your tools or frameworks, including some type of Testing.
 (What I built: a React-built study guide teaching Big O, algorithms, and data structures through [*The Simpsons*](https://github.com/bg-write/big-doh), with amazing designs created from working with a UX Designer.)
 (Thank you, Molly!)
 2. **A working app that conveys your understanding of databases and APIs and which creates real-life business value**.
 For example, you can build a calendar app with the PERN-stack and include some type of Auth, Testing, and AWS functionality.
 If you share this app with your grandparents, would they be able to understand what it is and how to use it?
 3. **A clone of a popular app that proves that you can recreate something that a lot of people use**.
 And THEN add your own personal spin and improvements.
 (What I built: a [minimalist Spotify clone](https://github.com/bg-write/spotify-clone) that prints off lyrics while you listen to a song.)